vEnhance/web.evanchen.cc/input/mockaime.md

   and would like hints or solutions on problems before then, though, feel free to email Evan for a nudge.

--->

-- The 2024 exam has concluded.
-See the archive below for relevant links.

 - For the 2024 exam, Evan will stream a review session (presenting the solutions to all the problems) on [twitch.tv/vEnhance](https://twitch.tv/vEnhance)